dossancto/spotify-scrapping/README.md

 ## About

-All request are cached in `$HOME/.cache/spotify_scrap/cards-{show-id}.json`.
+- All request are cached in `$HOME/.cache/spotify_scrap/cards-{show-id}.json`.
 And will be used in future requests

-The live time for the cache is 1 hour, after this the cache is considered invalid, and the scrapping runs again.
+- The live time for the cache is 1 hour, after this the cache is considered invalid, and the scrapping runs again.

-If the requested `count` is gratter than the cached, a new scrapping will run to get the max count.
+- If the requested `count` is gratter than the cached, a new scrapping will run to get the max count.
 Otherwise cache is used.

+Projeto para fins de brincar com Scrapping